 The National Institute on Money in State Politics, a campaign-finance research group based in Helena, Montana, found in a sample of 20 states that spending by groups other than candidates rose to $139 million in 2010 from $65 million in 2008.

-Montana Governor Brian Schweitzer, a Democrat, wrote in a June 3 New York Times (NYT) editorial that the effects of the U.S. Supreme Court’s decision to temporarily block the state’s ban on corporate money “are already being felt here.”
+Montana Governor Brian Schweitzer, a Democrat, wrote in a June 3 New York Times (NYT:US) editorial that the effects of the U.S. Supreme Court’s decision to temporarily block the state’s ban on corporate money “are already being felt here.”

 “The ink wasn’t even dry when corporate front groups started funneling lots of corporate cash into our legislative races,” he wrote.